 Kastellet, or the Citadel, is a beautiful fortress surrounded by a moat with grassy ramparts.

 Wandering around the beautiful area, you can also see a windmill, St. Alban’s Church and Gefion Fountain nearby.
-Although the Kastellet is still used by the military, it’s a public park and you are free to walk around the grounds.
+Although the military still uses the Kastellet, it’s a public park, and you are free to walk around the grounds.

 Explore Freetown Christiania